libvips/libvips/README.md

     brew install gtk-doc

-Then build the build system with:
+Then generate the build system with:

     ./autogen.sh --prefix=/home/john/vips